Sangmin Bae earns Northeastern research professor award

-Bae is the 24th recipient of this award, which was presented at the 2021 Faculty Institute on Aug.
+The award was presented at the 2021 Faculty Institute on Aug.
 18.

 Bae’s research has always centered around asking the broad question of why people (or states) behave in the ways they do.
 Within political science, she has researched themes of human rights and human security, exploring the role of norms in international relations.
 Her first book, “When the State No Longer Kills: International Human Rights Norms and Abolition of Capital Punishment,” examined why some countries abolish the death penalty while others do not, and analyzed the role of international human rights norms in domestic politics specifically pertaining to issues of the death penalty.
 Her second book, “Human Security, Changing States and Global Responses,” was co-edited with Professor Makoto Maruyama at the University of Tokyo.
 It explored the political relevance of human security as opposed to narrowly defined “homeland” or “national security.”
 Bae’s current book project, “From Chrysanthemum to Sword?: Japan’s Balancing Act between Human Security and Rearmament,” explores how Japan can “reconcile the seemingly contradictory political approaches of human security and military normalization.”
 Her research has been published in more than 30 peer-reviewed journals and book chapters.

 “On a practical level, my research intends to help translate some of the general lessons into a more concrete program of action for advocates of human rights and human security,” Bae said.
 “By synthesizing work across disciplines and issues, I seek to create new perspectives on emerging problems.
 My work seeks to integrate laterally between academic disciplines and vertically between the academy and the world of practice.”